katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 {% gist c7ce75265b4f75107a20c8498f549fd0 %}

 Also an enum is introduced for deeper validation of user input.
 We already have checked if user typed a letter, but this letter can be either **already discovered** (and this choice should be skipped), or **missed** (and we need to decrease the lives number), or **guessed**.
+The **UserInputStatus** will help us to decide on what to do with the letter.

 {% gist 953f0a98a5a89323ac726090c5508d95 %}

 #### Display the secret word
-We need to print the secret word with guessed letters discovered and anothers hidden.
-For this purpose we create a function `format_masked_string`, which replaces all undiscovered letter with sign `_`.
-It also separates the letters with space for nicer look.
+We need to print the secret word with guessed letters discovered and others hidden.
+For this purpose we create a function `format_masked_string`, that returns a string with all undiscovered letters replaced with sign `_`.
+It also separates the letters with spaces for nicer look.
+The input argument is the string to be masked, and the mask is just a string containing all discovered letters.

 {% gist da9be6f738e114910891ffee8b5a1aaf %}

 ### Putting it all together
 Now we have all necessary mechanics.
-Now we only need to put it all together and enjoy the hangman game.
+We only need to put it all together and enjoy the hangman game. **Match** expression located in lines 25-62 takes care of the proper reaction to the letter typed by the player.
+[Match](https://doc.rust-lang.org/book/match.html) is simple **switch** equivalent.

 {% gist 4c7f832a1071a7e804529ba29ad44c2b %}

 The game is already playable, but the user interface is poor.
+Let's make it more user friendly.

 ## 5. Beautifying